Loin lamb chops on the grill served with zingy oregano garlic ladolemono sauce.

 We added a bit less lemon juice than what is typical and complemented the mixture with dried oregano, crushed garlic and seasoned it with salt and pepper.
 You can mix yours by adding the extra ingredients to taste, or simply follow the recipe card guidelines below.
 A great variation for both this sauce and the marinade is to use finely chopped fresh rosemary leaves instead of oregano.

-Grilled vegetables are naturally what comes to mind when serving lamb loin chops on the grill.
+Grilled vegetables are naturally what comes to mind when serving this cut of meat.
 We love the color contrast broccolini provides to the nicely browned meat.
 We also like to add a couple of grill-kissed lemon halves for visual impact and for seasoning the veggies.

 Also consider grilling romaine hearts, asparagus spears or bell peppers cut into thick rings.
 A side of couscous or crispy oven roasted potatoes is most welcome, as are Greek inspired salads with feta cheese and olives.